connexcs/docs/docs/security.md

 All admins are required to use two-factor authentication when signing into the system.
 Two-Factor Authentication is also available for any user accounts using [**RFC 6238-style TOTP (Time Based One-time Passwords)**](https://tools.ietf.org/html/rfc6238), using applications such as Google Authenticator or Microsoft Authenticator.

 ### Server Keys
 Any user with direct access to any servers is required to use SSH Keys.
-In all systems where keys are not possible, long multi-symbol passwords are used.
+In all systems where keys aren't possible, long multi-symbol passwords are used.

 ## Exceptions
 We **do not** consider the following items insecure.
 We completely understand the consequences of enabling these systems, but we believe their benefits outweigh the security implications.